LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - BDay Gorzan 10th 4487.
 - Angel kin, Grim spawn Elf.
 - Classes: Inventor & Warlord.
-- Tattoos all over back, up to his eyes.
+- Tattoos all over the back, up to his eyes.

 - Backstory:

 1. Domini Grace, Savior Sliver hold, Harrison Ritc, and McKenna McFarland were all seasoned adventurers tasked with eliminating a cult that had popped up near the city of Absalom.
-2. The Cult had been kidnapping young women for the past few months and Domini and her team were going to stop them.
+2. The Cult had been kidnapping young women for the past few months, and Domini and her team were going to stop them.
-3. As they arrived at the hideout All the cultists were dead it looked as if something had escaped killing everyone along the way all that was left was strange markings on the walls and a lone child on an altar fast asleep.
+3. As they arrived at the hideout, All the cultists were dead it looked as if something had escaped, killing everyone along the way.
+   All that was left were strange markings on the walls and a lone child on an altar fast asleep.
 4. The group thought long and hard about what to do with the child eventually Domini stepped up to take the child as her own as it was innocent and needed someone to protect it.
 5. Domini Grace, elf 539-year-old Inventor.